mvit777/BikeShop/BikeShop.BlazorComponents/README.md

     MessagingCenter.Send(this, ClickEventName, valueToSend);
 }
 ```
-which gets triggered by the @onclik="SendMessage" that I sticked on the html button inside the component template
+which gets triggered by the @onclick="SendMessage" that I sticked on the html button inside the component template

 *Button.razor*
 ```razor